asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 .. image:: images/photo_2023-07-09_18-15-14.jpg
            :align: left

-Where reward is couple hours of peace
+Where reward is couple hours of peace - scientology and piracy just use new lines for RHIC EDoM and other forms of EM mind control

 Mistakes
 @@@@@@@@